 The long-term decline in the woodcock population index raises questions and concerns about available habitat and the effects of hunting.
 The declining availability of quality habitat is believed to be a primary cause for the decline in the population (Dessecker and Pursglove 2000).
 Also, the declines in young forest habitats and the isolation of these habitats in some landscapes may be limiting ruffed grouse and woodcock recruitment and therefore population densities (Dessecker & McAuley 2001).
-Game population surveys have indicated woodcock populations are currently among their lowest recorded levels since 1960s.
+Game population surveys have indicated woodcock populations are currently among their lowest recorded levels since the 1960s.
 Although many game species are not as abundant today as during previous decades, the mean number of animals taken per hunting effort has not paralleled changes in the populations in Michigan, respectively (Frawley 2014).
-Moist soils are an important component of quality woodcock habitat as they ensure that earthworms, which comprise nearly 80% of their diet (Sperry 1940), are at or near the soil surface and available to foraging woodcock (Dessecker & McAuley 2001).
-Federal surveys show that Michigan is still the number one state in the country for American woodcock harvest and one of the top production states (Cooper & Rau 2015).
+Federal surveys show that Michigan is still the number one state in the country for American woodcock harvest and one of the top production state (Cooper & Rau 2015).